-If you or a loved one were injured due to medical malpractice, you may qualify for compensation.
-A Newark medical malpractice lawyer can represent you and handle your case from start to finish.
+If you or a loved one was injured due to medical malpractice, you may qualify for compensation.
+A Newark medical malpractice lawyer at our firm can represent you and handle your case from start to finish.

 Some of the specific causes of death in a medical malpractice case include: